5 Best Acoustic Guitar Amplifiers (2023) Busking/Gigging Essentials!

 When you absolutely need pristine clean tones, the first and last word in amplification has to be Fender, and this amp delivers every time.
 It offers enough power for gigging, two speakers for stereo effects, and a second input that's perfect for a microphone.

-Fender has a storied history when it comes to amplifier manufacturing, but their reputation has arisen mainly from their electric guitar tube amps, so we were very excited to see how the 40 watt, solid state Acoustasonic 40 performed (full review here).
+Fender has a storied history in amplifier manufacturing, but their reputation has arisen mainly from their electric-guitar tube amps, so we were very excited to see how the 40-watt, solid-state Acoustasonic 40 performed (full review here).
 This amp certainly looks the part.
 It’s finished in attractive brown Tolex, as is popular with many acoustic amps, and the fit and finish were solid, as expected from a Fender.

 The clean tones were simply fantastic.
-The two 6.5” speakers reproduced all of the natural punch of the Sitka spruce from our Martin D10, but never did it feel overpowering.
-We were able to dial in the EQ to accurately portray the sparkly highs we get from this guitar when unplugged, and with very little tweaking, it was also able to reflect the warmth that this guitar boasts with gentle strumming.
+The two 6.5” speakers reproduced all of the natural punch of the Sitka spruce from our Martin D10, but it never felt overpowering.
+We were able to dial in the EQ to accurately portray the sparkly highs we get from this guitar when unplugged.
+With very little tweaking, it was also able to reflect the warmth that this guitar boasts with gentle strumming.

-The Acoustasonic 40 does feature a second input, so we were able to check the vocal response, and we were more than happy.
+The Acoustasonic 40 does feature a second input, so we were able to check the vocal response, and we were more than happy with the results.
 The second channel gets its own EQ adjustment, so we were able to dial in for both guitar and vocals simultaneously.

 Verdict: We found that the Fender Acoustasonic 40 gave us a great blend of functionality, power, and price.
 This is a practical amplifier that will suit the needs of almost any acoustic guitar player.
-The power and overall volume make it suitable for everything from bedroom practice to small indoor gigs, and for the solo artist, the ease of connecting media players for backing tracks make it an attractive prospect.
+The power and overall volume suit everything from bedroom practice to small indoor gigs.
+For the solo artist, the ease of connecting media players for backing tracks makes it an attractive prospect.

 Best Budget